Project identifiers must be lowercase

 1. perl is not really a requirement (usually present on any

 2. svn repositories may not be hosted on a rubish machine

 3. perl is still a sysadmin best friend :-)

-#3 Updated by Ted Wise about 12 years ago
+#3 Updated by Ted Wise over 12 years ago

 I figured it out after examining the last round of commits.

 I assume you're going to allow redMine to setup and manage

 - Identifier can be easily confused with a project code